 Change – How organisation change (large or small) is managed and communicated in the organisation

 External factors, for example difficulties in an employee’s personal life, can also make it difficult for an individual to cope with the demands of their job.
-The Guild will use these standards to help identify sources of harmful levels of stress at work via a specific risk assessment.
+The Guild will use these standards to help identify sources of harmful levels of stress at work via a specific risk assessment for new staff within 6 months of beginning their role.

 Responsibilities of the Guild